SAMxENGINEER/ALL_DOCUMENTATIONS-/docs/Projects/BrainTumor_AI/index.md

 We extend our sincere gratitude to the following individuals and communities for their invaluable support throughout the project:

 - **Dr. Anupama Mishra** – For her continuous academic guidance, mentorship, and critical feedback during the research and publication process.
-- **Mr. Siddesh** – For his valuable contributions during the brainstorming phase, helping to shape the core idea and direction of the project.
+- **Mr. Siddhesh Kolambkar** – For his valuable contributions during the brainstorming phase, helping to shape the core idea and direction of the project.
 - **Kaggle Community** – For sharing publicly available MRI datasets, which served as a foundation for training and validating our models.